 Yamaha YPT-260

-Although all five of these options are amongst the Yamaha YPT-260 is the best all-rounder. on the market for beginners, the
+Although all five of these options are amongst the best digital keyboards on the market for beginners, the Yamaha YPT-260 is the best all-rounder.

-It’s a brilliant starting point for beginners but has enough features to make it a great for more advanced players as well!
+It’s a brilliant starting point for beginners but has enough features to make it a great digital piano for more advanced players as well!

 Stay tuned for our round up 5 recommended electric pianos for beginner jazz students…